Clayton Moore: Lawsuit

 In 1979, Jack Wrather, who owned the Lone Ranger character, obtained a court order prohibiting Moore from making future appearances as The Lone Ranger.
-Wrather was in the process of making a new film version of the story and believed that Moore's public appearances in character would undercut the value of the character and the film, and also advance any rumors that the 65-year-old Moore would be playing the title role in the new picture (which he did not).
+Wrather was in the process of making a new film version of the story and believed that Moore's public appearances in character would undercut the value of the character and the film and to dispel any rumors that the 65-year-old Moore would be playing the title role in the new picture.

 Wrather's move was disastrous.
 Moore responded by filing a countersuit and then slightly changed his costume, replacing the domino mask with a pair of Foster Grant wraparound sunglasses and participating in the company's "Who's that behind those Foster Grants?" ad campaign.
 The public was strongly in favor of Moore, as evidenced when moviegoers stayed away from Wrather's film.
 The Legend of the Lone Ranger was released in 1981, was panned by critics, and earned only $12 million at the box office, two-thirds of the film's budget.
-The legal proceedings between Moore and Wrather dragged on until 1984, when Wrather suddenly dropped the lawsuit permitting Moore to again make public appearances as the Lone Ranger; Wrather died of cancer two months after dropping the suit.
+The legal proceedings between Moore and Wrather dragged on until 1984, when Wrather suddenly dropped the lawsuit permitting Moore again to make public appearances as the Lone Ranger; Wrather died of cancer two months after dropping the suit.